Preventing Separation Anxiety In Your Puppy

 Gradual Introduction to Alone Time

 Gradually introducing your puppy to being alone is essential for preventing separation anxiety.
-By starting with short periods of separation, using positive reinforcement techniques, and gradually increasing the time spent alone, your puppy can develop confidence and independence.
+By starting with short periods of separation, using techniques, and gradually increasing the time spent alone, your puppy can develop confidence and independence.

 Start with Short Periods of Separation